-Summary: A policy allocating this site for housing development is expected to have a minor positive impact on homes, a significant negative impact on landscape, transport and minor negative impact on amenities, character, water resources, energy efficiency and climate change.
+Summary: A policy allocating this site for housing development is expected to have a minor positive impact on homes, a significant negative impact on transport and minor negative impact on landscape /open space, amenities, character, water resources, energy efficiency and climate change.
 All other impacts are uncertain or not significant.